jbittel/django-mama-cas/docs/installation.rst

       Note that some browsers can be configured to retain cookies across browser restarts, even for cookies set to be removed on browser close.

-For information on how sessions work within Django, read the `session documentation`_.
-These settings should be configured to fit your environment and security requirements.
+For more information on how sessions work within Django, read the `session documentation`_.

 Authenticating
 --------------

-At least one `authentication backend`_ must be `installed and configured`_, depending on your authoritative authentication source.
-MamaCAS does not perform authentication itself, but relies on the active authentication backends for that task.
-The process of configuring authentication backends will change depending on the individual backend.
+One or more `authentication backends`_ must be `installed and configured`_ based on your authoritative authentication sources.
+MamaCAS does not perform authentication itself, but relies on the active authentication backends.
+The process of installing and configuring authentication backends will change depending on the individual backend.

 .. seealso::